salilab/pyRMSD/README.md

 ## 3 - Building & Installation
 ### Before installation
-**Users** only need to install Python version 2.6/2.7 (pyRMSD has only been tested with those, however it may work with another versions of the Python 2.X family).
+**Users** only need to install Python version 2.6/2.7 or Python 3.x.
 Numpy is also required.
 Surely you already have it into your machine, but, in the case you don't, it can be found [here](http://sourceforge.net/projects/numpy/files/).
 There you will be able to find installers for almost all the combinations of platforms and Python versions you can think about.

 **Developers** may remember that header files of Python and Numpy may be accessible, and your Python installation must contain the python shared library.
-This usually means that you have to compile it using ./configure --enable-shared before building Python (usually 2.7 distributions already come with this library).
+This usually means that you have to compile it using ./configure --enable-shared before building Python (usually 2.7 or 3.x distributions already come with this library).
 Prody is not a dependency, but I encourage its use to handle coordinates, as it is well-tested and powerful tool.

 ### Linux and MacOs